-A basic TCM definition of meridians is that they are a network of ‘energy channels’ in the body.
+A basic TCM definition of the meridians of the body is that they are a network of ‘energy channels’.
 You’ve probably seen an anatomical chart of meridian points in an acupuncturist’s treatment room, or other type of healer.
-When you take a look at this chart, it appears that these meridians are superficial, appearing just below the skin.
+When you take a look at this chart, it appears that these meridian lines are superficial, appearing just below the skin.
 Meridians can go much deeper than skin surface, as we’ll come back to in a bit.

-Meridians are thought to connect the surface of the body with the internal organs.
-As long as Qi (energy) can flow through the meridians in the proper amount, not too much and not too little, disease can be averted.
+Meridian lines are thought to connect the surface of the body with the internal organs.
+As long as Qi (energy) can flow through these energy channels in the Goldilocks zone (not too little and not too much), disease can be averted.

 Every organ and major region in the body needs energy in order to function.
 Energy comes from the nutrients we eat from food, and from free-flowing blood.
 There are six pairs of meridians (12 total major meridians), each affecting a corresponding Yin/Yang organ.